 16. Just Keep Making Videos

-In the end, getting comfortable on camera is partially about getting over yourself.
+In the end, learning how to be comfortable on video is partially about getting over yourself.
 Basically, you have to try not to overthink it too much and then just keep doing it until it doesn’t feel weird (or, at least, less weird).